The structure group for quasi-linear equations via universal enveloping algebras: The group structure

 v) The subset $\bar{\dum{G}}^*\subset \dum{G}^*$ generated via \eqref{gstar} by $f\in\textnormal{Alg}(\T^+,\R)$ of the form \eqref{SG05} with $\pi_{\gamma}^{(\n)}=0$ for all $(\gamma,\n)$ is a subgroup isomorphic to $(\R^2,+)$.
 Moreover, if $\Gamma_f^*\in\bar{\dum{G}}^*$ with $h\in\R^2$ as in \eqref{SG05}, then for all $(a,p)$ and $\pi\in\T^*\cap \R[\z_k,\z_\n]$,

 \\ vi) The subset $\widetilde{\dum{G}}^*\subset\dum{G}^*$ generated via \eqref{SG07} by $f\in\textnormal{Alg}(\T^+,\R)$ of the form \eqref{SG05} with $h=(0,0)$ is a subgroup.

-\end{proposition} The reader should see \eqref{act01} as a variant of \eqref{ao81} for the functions on $(a,p)$-space given by polynomials $\pi\in\T^*\cap \R[\z_k,\z_\n]$, where we interpret $\pi^{(\n)}$'s as their extensions \eqref{ext1}.
+\end{proposition} The reader should see \eqref{act01} as a variant of \eqref{ao81} for the functions on $(a,p)$-space given by polynomials $\pi\in\T^*\cap \R[\z_k,\z_\n]$, where we interpret $\pi^{(\n)}$'s as in \eqref{ext1}.
 The subgroups $\bar{\dum{G}}^*$ and $\widetilde{\dum{G}}^*$ correspond to shifts and ($(a,p)$-dependent) tilts, respectively: the shift \eqref{ao80} is recovered by \eqref{act03}, whereas \eqref{act01} translates into \eqref{ao81} (since also \eqref{ao81} includes \eqref{ao80}).
 It is however not possible to recover the tilt by an $(a,p)$-independent polynomial, namely \eqref{ao79}, because the $\pi^{(\n)}$'s are restricted by \eqref{ao60} which does not allow $(a,p)$-independent expressions for large $|\n|$.
-Finally, although \eqref{act01} and \eqref{act03} hold for all possible $\pi\in \T^*\cap \R[\z_k,\z_\n]$, there is no hope to extend them to $\T^*$ because generic elements of $\R[[\z_k,\z_\n]]$ cannot be identified with functions of $(a,p)$.
+Finally, although \eqref{act01} and \eqref{act03} hold for all possible $\pi\in \T^*\cap \R[\z_k,\z_\n]$, there is no hope to extend them to $\T^*$ because generic elements of $\R[[\z_k,\z_\n]]$ cannot be identified with functions of $(a,p)$; the same applies for $\{\pi^{(\n)}\}_\n$ in \eqref{act01}.

 \begin{proof} We first show \eqref{eqmult}; indeed, it is a direct consequence of \eqref{ope03} and the following generalized Leibniz rule: For all $\pi_1,...,\pi_l\in\R[[\z_k,\z_\n]]$